Filip Turek: Politics

 From 2022, Turek began commenting on politics on VOX TV's online program Po žních k Turkovi (lit.
 "To Turek after the harvest") as well as Xaver Live's Přisně tajné (lit.
 "Top Secret").
 His positions included support for a minimal state, questioning of liberal values, and opposition to the euro, the European Green Deal, and the proposed ban on the production of cars with internal combustion engines.

 In the 2024 European Parliament election, he ran as a non-affiliated candidate for the populist party Přísaha, as the lead candidate for the Přísaha and Motorists alliance.
 He was elected as an MEP with 152,196 preferential votes, the second-highest vote total of any candidate.

 In February 2025, Turek was reported to have met with representatives of the Iranian government for undisclosed reasons.

 On 30 May, Turek announced that he would lead Motorists for Themselves in the Central Bohemian Region in the 2025 Czech parliamentary election.
 He was elected to the Chamber of Deputies as an MP, with 20,232 preferential votes.

+On 7 January 2026, Czech President Petr Pavel refused to appoint Turek as environment minister.
+In a letter to Prime Minister Andrej Babiš, Pavel said he must protect fundamental constitutional values, including the rejection of totalitarian ideologies, arguing that Turek's past statements and conduct cast doubt on his loyalty to those values, such as remarks that praised or downplayed Nazi Germany, and that Turek had repeatedly shown a lack of respect for the Czech legal order.
+On 12 January, Turek was appointed government commissioner for climate policy.

+On 3 July 2026, Turek resigned as vice-chair of the Committee on European Affairs and was replaced by Zuzana Majerová.

 Controversies

+Allegations of violence

 Turek was investigated by the police in 2017 for threatening an employee of the Saudi Arabian embassy in Prague by placing a drawing of a gallows under the windscreen wiper of the employee's car and a bullet casing on the roof.
 He was recorded on camera during the act and confessed to the police.
 He defended his actions by stating that he was defending his girlfriend.
 The police eventually decided to treat the act as a misdemeanor, and Turek had to pay a penalty fine.

+In June 2025, the website Page Not Found reported that Turek had been accused by his ex-girlfriend in a criminal complaint of domestic violence, threatening with a firearm, and rape.
+Turek denied the accusations.
+In May 2026, the police dismissed the case, due to the statute of limitations having expired.
+Turek's ex-girlfriend appealed the decision.